Endor-Solutions-Architecture/Contributors-Count/GitHub/README.md

-# GitHub Contributors 90-Day Rolling Average
+# GitHub Contributors in the last 90 days

-A CLI tool to calculate the number of unique contributing developers in a GitHub organization over a rolling 90-day window.
+A CLI tool to calculate the number of unique contributing developers in a GitHub organization over the last 90 days.

 ## Features